Visual Resources Collection

 The VRC is also pleased to announce its partnership with Special Collections to bring Special Collections course content to Artstor via a brand new Institutional Collection in Artstor: JHU Sheridan Libraries, Special Collections.

-JHU also has three public collections: the Archaeological Museum collection, the Aranow Collection: 1981 Tour of China, and the Chinese Public Health Campaign Slides 1950s-1970s.
+JHU also has four public collections: the Archaeological Museum collection, the Aranow Collection: 1981 Tour of China, the Chinese Public Health Campaign Slides 1950s-1970s, and the Johns Hopkins University Collection of Middle East-inspired Sheet Music.
 Besides using the links provided, these collections can also be accessed by going to the Browse tab on the Artstor homepage and selecting Public Collections.
 See this page of the libguide for more information about JHU collections in Artstor.

 How do I access JHU's Institutional Collections?